India plans to step up safety on world’s most dangerous roads

 Adding to the danger, drivers share roads with camels, elephants, bullock carts, trucks, tractors and cyclists.
 Roads are pot-holed and pedestrians dart out into traffic.
 It is common to see broken glass, overturned trucks and crumpled cars by the roadside.

-Cutting road deaths and injuries could add three percentage points to India's economic output, the World Health Organisation estimates.
+Cutting road deaths and injuries could add three percentage points to India's economic output, the World Health Organization estimates.

 India has few drivers relative to its population, with just 41 automobiles for every 1,000 people.
 That is roughly equivalent to the figure for the United States in 1917.